 As major sporting franchises like La Liga, the Premier League and Formula 1 had to cancel or postpone events during lockdowns, each turned to video games and esports as a means of engaging with their communities.
 While questions remain about how sticky the increased interest in gaming and the esports segment will be as lockdowns lift and live events return, many in the industry are looking to social networking features as key to retention.
 The sense of intimacy which comes from connecting with friends and favourite celebrities while gaming, they reckon, is a compelling proposition.
 After all, the 19,000 live spectators who attended the 2019 Fortnite World Cup in New York was but a fraction of the 2.3 million concurrent viewers on YouTube and Twitch.

 Fortnite is a great example of the mass social appeal video games can offer.
 In May 2020, the virtual world of Fortnite played host to a series of live concerts by rapper Travis Scott.
 Each consisted of a 10-minute set of cataclysmic visuals which saw a gargantuan avatar of Scott walk among his fans, all virtually assembled on a familiar battlefield in their own (expensively) customised avatars.
-As exploding stars painted saturated colour across the sky, revellers were blown hundreds of metres into the air and the world disintegrated all around.
+As exploding stars painted saturated colour across the sky, revellers were blown hundreds of metres into the air and the world disintegrated all around – an experience not easily replicated in real life.
 The developer, Epic Games, has since confirmed the concerts were attended by more than 28 million live attendees.
 This builds on a similar event Fortnite hosted last year with electronic DJ, Marshmello, which drew over 10 million live attendees.

 All this has not gone unnoticed.
 In July 2020, Sony invested US$250 million in Epic Games to acquire 1.4% of the Fortnite developer.
 That stake looks expensive, valuing Epic Games at nearly US$18 billion — more than 20 times the valuation Tencent agreed when it took 40% for US$330 million eight years ago.
 It's worth noting, however, that the recent Travis Scott events also resulted in a fourfold increase in streaming for his latest music video.
 Analysts believe the Japanese giant may see Fortnite as an ideal platform for cross-pollination with its wider IP portfolio and VR hardware to create 3D social experiences bringing together gaming, music and film.